It’s time for a governor who listens to the people.

-Andy’s spent 35 years in the real world helping struggling companies who often times couldn’t get a loan from a regular bank, to solve complex problems and access the money needed to grow and create good-paying jobs.
-These problem-solving skills are going to come in handy in Wisconsin where families are struggling to find good paying jobs because we’re last in new business starts, hemorrhaging manufacturing jobs and giving away billions to buy our way into the promise of 21st century.
+Andy has spent 35 years in the real world helping struggling companies which oftentimes couldn’t get a loan from a regular bank solve complex problems and access the money needed to grow and create good-paying jobs.
+These problem-solving skills are going to come in handy in Wisconsin where families are struggling to find good-paying jobs because our state is last in new business starts, hemorrhaging manufacturing jobs and giving away billions to buy our way into the promise of the 21st-century.

 Finding the very best ideas

-It’s time advance the plans that put people first
+It’s time to advance plans that put people first

 Andy is seeking the very best ideas and he doesn’t care where they come from as long as they put the people of Wisconsin first.
-He’s not the kind of leader who needs to be the smartest person in the room.
-Andy’s made a career out of being able to recognize the best idea and knowing what to do with them.
+He has made a career out of being able to recognize the best ideas and knowing what to do with them.
 He’ll do this for Wisconsin.

 We’ll build on Wisconsin’s Strengths

 It’s time to be true to who we are

 Andy plans to grow Wisconsin’s economy by staying true to who we are as a state, building on our strengths to create jobs in science, technology, manufacturing and agriculture that support families.
 Touting low unemployment rates doesn’t feed Wisconsin families – creating good-paying jobs throughout the state does.

 Politics is a contact sport